fiyinadedigba/random-number-high-perfomance-server/README.md

 3. **Cryptographically secure (`openssl rand`)** – secure randomness, suitable for sensitive applications

 A **test script** is included to verify correctness.

+> **Note:** The Fisher–Yates shuffle is an algorithm for shuffling a finite sequence.
+> It produces a **random permutation** of elements where each possible order is equally likely.
+> The pure Bash version implements this algorithm to shuffle numbers 1–10.
 ---

 ## Build instructions